 For each incoming sample \mathbf{y}^k (or potentially, a mini-batch), we will first seek for its deepest representation γ_L^k considering the dictionaries fixed.
-This is nothing but the $\mathcal{P}{\mathcal{M}{\lambda}}$ problem in (8), which was analyzed in detail in the previous sections, and its solution will be approximated through iterative shrinkage algorithms.
-In particular, we employ an efficient implementation of the FISTA algorithm [25].
+This is nothing but the $\mathcal{P}{\mathcal{M}{\lambda}}$ problem in (7), which was analyzed in detail in the previous sections, and its solution will be approximated through iterative shrinkage algorithms.
 Also, one should keep in mind that while representing each dictionary by \mathbf{D}i is convenient in terms of notation, these matrices are never computed explicitly - which would be prohibitive.
-Instead, these dictionaries (or their transpose) are applied effectively through convolution operators, common in the deep learning community.
-In addition, these operators are expected to be very efficient to apply due to their high sparsity, and one could in principle benefit from specific libraries to boost performance in this case, such as the one in [26].
+Instead, these dictionaries (or their transpose) are applied effectively through convolution operators.
+In turn, this implies that images are not vectorized but processed as 2 dimensional matrices (or 3-dimensional tensors for multi-channel